 The entire meal service takes an eternity to complete, for no apparent reason.
 It also strikes me that although the crew are really quite personable and friendly, the whole experience seems somehow a bit soulless.
 The composition of the menu for instance seems haphazard and the portion of the dishes is somewhat variable.

-For a starter there is a choice of Miso soup with shitake mushroom and wakame.
-The other choice is smoked duck salad.
 The table is set up with a tablecloth, followed by a side plate which contains the cutlery, salt and pepper, butter and a side salad.
-The salad is minute and even the flight attendant comments that it’ll be hard trying to make that last for more than two mouthfuls.
+The salad is tiny and even the flight attendant comments that it’ll be hard trying to make that last for more than two mouthfuls.